jafingerhut/clojure-rte/README.md

 expressions for strings, so the user very quickly has an intuition of how it works.

-Whereas with string regular expressions, the leaf level thing you specify is a character such as `"a*b+"` which means a string of characters consisting of 0 or more `'a'` characters followed by 1 or more `'b'` characters; with regular type expressions you specify type-designators, and repetition information about those types.
+Whereas with string regular expressions, where the leaf level thing you specify is a character such as `"a*b+"` which means a string of characters consisting of zero or more `'a'` characters followed by one or more `'b'` characters; with regular type expressions you specify type-designators, and repetition information about those types.
-Rather than using post-fix notation we use lisp-friendly prefix notation.  `(:* String)` means a sequence of objects consisting of 0 or more objects of type `String`.
-The concept of *followed-by* is made explicit by the `:cat` operator such as: `(:cat (:* Long) (:+String))` a sequence consisting of 0 or more objects of type `Long` followed (in the same sequence) by one or more objects of type `String`.
+Rather than using post-fix notation we use lisp-friendly prefix notation.  `(:* String)` means a sequence of objects consisting of zero or more objects of type `String`.
+The concept of *followed-by* is made explicit by the `:cat` operator such as: `(:cat (:* Long) (:+String))` a sequence consisting of zero or more objects of type `Long` followed (in the same sequence) by one or more objects of type `String`.

 Which kinds of type designators can be used?
 You may use

 - Any type name which is a symbol, `T` for which `(class? (resolve T))` evaluates to Boolean true.
 - Any name which is an element of the set returned from `(supported-non-trivial-types)`, equivalently if `(registered-type?
 T)` returns `true`.
+- Any *quasi-type* name mentioned in `*rte-known*`.

 The dynamic variable `*rte-known*` is intended for applications to extend but comes equipped with several useful *quasi-types*.
 For example,